groda/big_data/docker_for_beginners.md

 ### Install Docker

 If Docker is not installed, you need to install Docker.
-At a command prompt type:
+At a command prompt type `docker -v`:

 ```
 [~/docker_for_beginners]$ docker -v